containers/podman.io_old/_posts/2018-09-25-pulling-images-from-docker.md

 ![podman logo](https://podman.io/images/podman.svg)

-# Pushing content directly to Docker Daemon...
+# Pulling content directly to Docker Daemon...
 ## By Dan Walsh @rhatdan

 ## Cool things you can do with Podman.